smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 These are highly complex and bespoke feeds that inherently have more **significant risk factors** associated with them.
 Typical users of these feeds are large institutional users with deep expertise in the market space they operate in.

-These feeds are monitored and well-supported, but they might not meet the same levels of resiliency as the other categories.
-We strongly advise you to [contact the Chainlink Labs team](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=market-data-feeds) to understand their use case, properties, and associated risks.
+These feeds are monitored and well-supported, but they might not meet the same levels of resiliency as the above categories.
+We strongly advise you to [speak with the Chainlink Labs team](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=market-data-feeds) to understand their use cases, properties, and associated risks.

 **Examples of Specialized feeds:**